Blog · Analysis · Last reviewed June 23, 2026

 That framework is more important than any single disclosure rule.
 Some judges require lawyers to disclose AI use.
 Some courts have standing orders.
 Some lawyers argue disclosure is overbroad because AI is now embedded in search, drafting, proofreading, translation, and document tools.
 But disclosure alone does not solve the problem.
 A disclosed hallucination is still a hallucination.
 An undisclosed but verified draft may be less dangerous than a disclosed draft nobody checked.

-The professional standard should focus on provenance, verification, supervision, and accountability.
+The professional standard should focus on provenance, verification, supervision, confidentiality, and accountability.
 Who generated the text?
 What parts were machine-assisted?
 Which citations were checked against authoritative sources?
 Who signed off?
-What process catches invented cases, misquoted statutes, bad parentheticals, and sources that exist but do not support the proposition?
+What client or privileged information entered the tool?
+What process catches invented cases, misquoted statutes, bad parentheticals, stale law, and sources that exist but do not support the proposition?

 The comforting story was that legal-specific AI tools would solve the problem.
 Connect the model to a trusted legal database, use retrieval-augmented generation, and hallucinated law should largely disappear.
 That story is partly true, but not enough.

 Stanford RegLab and HAI researchers tested leading AI-powered legal research tools from LexisNexis and Thomson Reuters.
-Their 2024 analysis found that these systems improved on general-purpose models, but still produced incorrect information more than 17 percent of the time for Lexis+ AI and Ask Practical Law AI, while Westlaw's AI-Assisted Research hallucinated more than 34 percent of the time in the tested benchmark.
+Their 2024 analysis, later published in the Journal of Empirical Legal Studies, found that legal-specific retrieval systems improved on general-purpose chatbots but still produced misleading or false information in 17 to 33 percent of tested responses.
 The researchers also distinguished outright incorrect answers from misgrounded answers: a citation can exist and still fail to support the proposition attached to it.

 That distinction is crucial.
 The next failure mode is not only invented cases.
 It is real cases used as masks for wrong claims.
 A system can cite a genuine opinion, quote a real statute, or retrieve a real document while still misdescribing its holding, jurisdiction, procedural posture, current validity, or relevance.
 In law, source existence is the beginning of verification, not the end.